UNMECE231Fall2021/homework-0/README.md

         git status

-And may find that git is keeping track of executables such as a.out, and other files, you can create a .gitignore (a hidden file), this file will tell git to not keep track of these files.
-You can create one that will not keep track of a.out this command:
+And you will find that git is keeping track of executables such as a.out, object files (.o), and source files (.c, .h, .cpp, .hpp).
+You can create a .gitignore (a hidden file), this file will tell git to not keep track of these files.
+You can create one that will not keep track of a.out and all object files with vim:

         vim .gitignore

 Inside of the file it should look like this:

+        *.o
         a.out

 You should NEVER add executables to your git respository.
-It is sketchy to do so, and YOU WILL HAVE POINTS DEDUCED FROM YOUR ASSIGNMENT IF YOU HAVE EXECUTABLES OR OBJECT FILES (.o files) IN YOUR REPO!!!!
+It is sketchy to do so, and **YOU WILL HAVE POINTS DEDUCED FROM YOUR ASSIGNMENT IF YOU HAVE EXECUTABLES OR OBJECT FILES (.o files) IN YOUR REPO!!!!**
 (end optional)

 Now that you have added a program to your git and added it, you need to write a commit that documents what you have done.
 Here is an example: